masenmatthews/EpicodusIndependentProject-Antigrams-Anagrams/README.md

 # _Anagram Tester_

-#### _A program that tests whether-or-not inputted values are anagrams, antigrams, or neither. {02/09/2018}_
+#### _A program that tests whether-or-not inputted values are anagrams. {02/09/2018}_

 #### By _Masen Matthews_

 ## Description

-This application allows a user to test whether-or-not two inputted values are anagrams or antigrams.
-It restricts the use of certain input values by excluding capital letters and special characters.
+This application allows a user to test whether-or-not two inputted values are anagrams, antigrams, or palindromes.
+It also restricts the use of capital letters.
+The program uses rsepc to determine proper outcomes.

 ## Setup/Installation Requirements